rapidsai/raft/BUILD.md

 - NVIDIA driver 450.80.02+
 - Pascal architecture of better (Compute capability >= 6.0)

 C++ RAFT is a header-only library but provides the option of building shared libraries with template instantiations for common types to speed up compile times for larger projects.
 The recommended way to build and install RAFT is to use the `build.sh` script in the root of the repository.
-This script can build both the C++ and Python code and provides options for building and installing the shared libraries.
+This script can build both the C++ and Python code and provides options for building and installing the individual shared libraries.

 To run C++ tests: